ESA-EarthCODE/portal/pages/blog/earthcode-support-services.md

 ## EarthCODE Support Services Launched!
 *Published: 04.09.2026*

-We are excited to announce the launch of two new EarthCODE consulting services , designed to assist scientists in publishing their ESA-funded research with greater ease and collaboration.
+We are excited to announce the launch of two new EarthCODE consulting services, designed to assist scientists in publishing their ESA-funded research with greater ease and collaboration.
 These services reflect EarthCODE’s commitment to FAIR Open Science and aim to streamline the process of sharing scientific outputs.
+Full

 ## Engineering Support Service
 Our Engineering Support Service provides expert assistance to help scientists: